blog posts

 2- Relying on 3D graphic

 Some analysts and emerging actors equate Web 3.0 with a space web.
-Deloitte space web design is an excellent example of combining a physical layer.
-A digital information layer and a spatial interaction layer make the Internet accessible through new, non-textual channels.
+Deloitte’s space web design is an excellent example of combining a physical layer.
+Digital information and spatial interaction layers make the Internet accessible through new, non-textual channels.

-This mode primarily includes audio and the AR / VR world.
-Especially Metaverse, Web 3.0 enhances rich interactions between users and online service providers.
+This mode primarily includes audio and the AR/VR world.
+Web 3.0, especially Metaverse, enhances rich interactions between users and online service providers.

 3- Open text